syswonder/hvisor-book-en/src/chap04/subchap02/RISC-AIA.md

 After enabling the AIA specification with `IRQ=aia` in hvisor, the handling of clock interrupts remains consistent, while the handling of software interrupts and external interrupts changes.

-# External Interrupt
+# External Interrupts
 ## IMSIC

-In hvisor, a physical CPU corresponds to a virtual CPU, and they both have their own interrupt files.
+In hvisor, a physical CPU corresponds to a virtual CPU, each having their own interrupt file.

 <img src="../img/riscv_aia_intfile.png"  style="zoom: 80%;" />

-Writing to an interrupt file can trigger an external interrupt of the specified privilege level for the specified hart.
+Writing to an interrupt file can trigger an external interrupt for a specified hart at a specified privilege level.

-Provide a two-stage address mapping table for IMSIC:
+Provide a two-stage address mapping table for IMSIC.
 ```rs
         let paddr = 0x2800_0000 as HostPhysAddr;
         let size = PAGE_SIZE;